Sunshine (2007) - Review

 Pros

-• Sound, music, cinematography are all great
+• Sound, music, and cinematography are all great

 • Solid acting from a solid cast with believable characters